-Hydropower from Manitoba can also be used an excellent source of firm base-load renewable energy.
+Hydropower from Manitoba can also be an excellent source of firm base-load renewable energy.

 Our transmission interconnections

-Manitoba Hydro’s major export market is with the Midcontinent Independent System Operator (MISO), served by four transmission lines, the first built in 1970, the newest completed in 2020.
+Manitoba Hydro’s major export market is with the Midcontinent Independent System Operator (MISO), served by five transmission lines, the first built in 1970, the newest completed in 2020.